 As part of Power for the Plains, Xcel Energy has invested in over 800 miles of new transmission lines since 2011 in New Mexico, Texas and Oklahoma.
 More than 700 additional miles of transmission line is planned to be constructed through 2021.
 Since 2011, over ten substations have been built or upgraded as part of the Power for the Plains initiative.
 More than 25 substations will be built or upgraded through 2021.
-The transmission expansion represents more than $3 billion in investment.
+The transmission expansion represents nearly $3 billion in investment.

 2010 - The Southwest Power Pool Inc. (SPP) approved a series of new Xcel Energy transmission lines spanning portions of Texas, New Mexico and Oklahoma, to help improve electric reliability, strengthen the existing transmission grid and provide outlet for additional renewable wind generation.

 2013 - Xcel Energy began promoting an effort known as the High-Priority Incremental Load Study, which was approved by the Southwest Power Pool in April 2014 resulting in 44 new transmission projects for Xcel Energy to build within its New Mexico and Texas service areas.
 These projects represent a $557 million investment in new high-voltage transmission lines and substations through 2020.